The-Sycorax/DenaroWalletClient/README.md

 pip3 install -r requirements.txt
 ```

-To Deactivate the Python Virtual Environment use:
+To exit the Python Virtual Environment use:
 ```bash
 deactivate
 ```